 An average rating of Overweight has been given to BP PLC ADR (NYSE:BP) by analysts covering the stock.
 BP had previously received a consensus rating of Overweight a month ago.

 35 analysts issued ratings on the stock, where 15 gave BP a buy rating, 1 gave an overweight rating, 15 issued a hold rating, 2 issued an underweight rating, and 2 gave a sell rating.
 Today, there are 2 more analysts optimistic about the company future as compared with 90 days ago.
 Over the same time period, there has been an increase of 4 in the number of analysts with a negative outlook on the stock.

 Analysts have revised their earnings estimates downwards for this quarter, by about -37.29 percent on average, compared to last month.
 The average change in earnings estimates over the last 90 days is -58.5 percent.
 Meanwhile, fiscal year estimates have been revised downwards by -11.24 percent, compared to last month.
-If we look at the last 90 days instead, we find a net average change of -24.01 percent in FY estimates.
+Expanding the time horizon to 3 months, the average change in fiscal year estimates becomes -24.01 percent.

 BP has traded between a high of 38.68 and a low of 32.50 over the past year.
-Currently the stock is 7.66 percent higher than its low, and below the high by 9.54 percent.
-BP has a price/earnings ratio of 58.04.
+Today's price is 7.66 percent above the 52-week low, and 9.54 percent lower than its 52-week high.
+BP has a P/E ratio of 58.04.
 Investors typically compare the P/E ratio to a company's peers in the industry.
 The BP value stock report compares BP to some of its peers using value stock charts.
 The market cap of BP is $114.79 billion.
-BP will post this quarters earnings in days, on 0000-00-00.
+BP is estimated to release their earnings results for the quarter on 0000-00-00, days from today.